Skylarking on Facebook

 Rhythm is an integral part of the human experience from birth onwards: from our heartbeats when we’re born to the cycle of day and night, rhythm makes the world work.

-Elsewhere, however, rhythm and movement have always symbolised and strengthened the bonds between people; which is why, in some societies, people affirm their unity by dancing together and in others, dance music is regarded by many as mindless pap.
+Elsewhere, however, rhythm and movement have always symbolised and strengthened the bonds between people; which is why, in some societies, people affirm their unity by dancing together while in others, dance music is regarded by many as mindless pap.

 Based on the rhythms of Africa, Blues was the genesis of the modern musical age, as much for its groove as anything else.
 From jazz, through Swing and Rock ‘n’ Roll, into pop and contemporary ‘dance’ music, it is the rhythm of the music that makes people tap their feet, clap their hands or get up and dance: not the melody.

 English dance music has traditionally had a strong, identifiable melodic bias – to such an extent that, in some bands, all instruments are engaged with the tune.
 Skylarking believes - very strongly - that you don’t get people dancing with an interesting tune: you need a groove.
-However, in a small 3-piece band such as ours, having one person playing percussion takes something away from the interplay of melody instruments which is a feature of our style – unless we resort to modern technology.

 Booking Enquiry

-Full Name
+Full Name *

-Address
+Address *

-Post Code
+Post Code *

-Contact Number
+Contact Number *

-Email address
+Email address *

-Date of Event
+Date of Event *

-Start Time (Approx)
+Start Time (Approx) *

-Venue
+Venue *

-Notes
+Notes *

-Event Type
+Event Type *

 Please read the booking terms and conditions which we hope you will find helpful.
 It also contains some information about the venue requirements.